-- Observe the weight informed.
-Lift the generator without jolts and place it gently on the floor in order to prevent damages to the bearings; - In order to lift the generator, use the lifting lugs provided for that purpose only.
-If necessary, use a crossbeam to protect parts of the generator; - The lifting lugs on the heat exchanger, end shields, bearings, radiator, terminal box, etc. are designed to handle these components separately only; - Never use the shaft to lift the generator; - To move the generator, the shaft must be locked with the shaft locking device supplied with the generator.

-Steel cables, clevises and the lifting equipment must be able to withstand the generator weight.
+- Observe the indicated weight.
+Do not lift the generator causing jolts or put it down abruptly on the floor, because this can cause damage to the bearings; - Use only the lifting lugs in the generator frame: - The lifting lugs on the heat exchanger, end shields, bearings, radiator, terminal box, etc. are designed to handle these components only separately; - Never use the shaft to lift the generator; - In order to move the generator, the shaft must be locked with the shaft locking device supplied with the generator.
+Steel wire ropes, clevises and the lifting equipment must be able to stand the generator weight.